 Luang Prabang is everything it is said to be, and more.
 What a place!!

-The bottom line is that there is loads to do in gorgeous Luang Prabang, from strolling the clean, quiet streets and stuffing your face with heaven, to taking waterfall excursions (more on this soon!), to hill treks or elephant treks, to seeing holy shrines, to getting delightful massages, to purchasing hand-crafted tapestries and souvenirs in the many colorful marketplaces.
+The bottom line is that there is loads to do in gorgeous Luang Prabang, from strolling the clean, quiet streets and stuffing your face with heaven, to taking waterfall excursions, to hill treks or elephant treks, to seeing holy shrines, to getting delightful massages, to purchasing hand-crafted tapestries and souvenirs in the many colorful marketplaces.